Mission0407/sample-respository/README.md

 # sample-respository
-This is the sample respository
+This is the sample respository.
 Edited the README file.